hyunskyu/3DGS_SLAM/README.md

 # 3DGS_SLAM

-## This is not a original repository.
+## This is not an original repository.

 This repository is implementation practice of the paper "Gaussian Splatting SLAM[CVPR 2024]"